octobercms/docs/3.x/extend/database/relations.md

 }
 ```

 Dynamic properties are "lazy loading", meaning they will only load their relationship data when you actually access them.
-Because of this, developers often use [eager loading](#oc-eager-loading) to pre-load relationships they know will be accessed after loading the model.
+Because of this, developers often use eager loading (see below) to preload relationships they know will be accessed after loading the model.
 Eager loading provides a significant reduction in SQL queries that must be executed to load a model's relations.

 ### Querying Relationship Existence